trellix-enterprise/postgresql-audit/README.md

 ## Overview
 Audit plugin for PostgreSQL<sup>*</sup> database.

-A PostgreSQL plugin from McAfee providing audit capabilities for the Open Source releases of PostgreSQL, designed with an emphasis on security and audit requirements.
+A PostgreSQL plugin from Trellix providing audit capabilities for the Open Source releases of PostgreSQL, designed with an emphasis on security and audit requirements.
 The plugin may be used as a standalone audit solution or configured to feed data to external monitoring tools.